sendwithus/competencies/competencies/meetings.md

 /poll "How was that meeting?"
 "I always want to be in this meeting I get enormous value from it" "I sometimes get value from this meeting... please add ideas for improvement below" "I think this meeting would be better if... please add ideas for improvement below" "I don't think I need to be in this meeting"
 ```

+* Get familiar with the keyboard shortcuts: Toggling mute (CMD+d for mac users)
+* Use extensions like [Meet Mute](https://chrome.google.com/webstore/detail/meet-mute/dkgoclojlihiolngeagmhkjiglmoeeic?hl=en) and setup the keyboard shortcuts for toggling mute.

 **Planning Meetings**

 A successful meeting always has: